Student Center Explores the Importance of “Making” in Innovation

 As a further challenge to the team, the building site contained a congested area of underground utilities, including storm sewer, sanitary sewer, steam tunnel, electrical primary feeders, natural gas lines, and telecommunication.
 Daily communication with the onsite mechanical, electrical, and plumbing contractors was necessary for seamless coordination.
 Shuck-Britson, a subsidiary of Snyder & Associates, was enlisted to create the new electrical vaults and steam tunnel designs in the tight quarters.

 The design team also utilized phased construction by creating bid packages for the building and site demolition, site utility installation, building construction, and site restoration.
 This method further streamlined the entire site development and building construction process.

 Underground Stormwater Detention & Multimodal Accommodations

 Like several other projects our team has designed for Iowa State University and other college campuses, the need for multimodal accommodations was a chief concern.
-To meet this need, safe and expansive pedestrian walkways and convenient bicycle parking were included in the external design, along with separate building access for vendor and maintenance traffic.
+To meet this need, safe and expansive pedestrian walkways, and convenient bicycle parking were included in the external design, along with separate building access for vendor and maintenance traffic.

 Iowa State’s new Student Innovation Center was designed with future changes and reconfigurations in mind.
 The interior building systems were left exposed for just this reason.
 The all-glass exterior was designed to reduce the building’s solar heat gain and simultaneously capture daylight to reduce energy consumption.
 These forward-looking ideas promote the sustainability of modern innovation and position this world-class structure for LEED Gold Certification soon.
-There’s no doubt this award-winning facility will inspire many more generations of Iowa State students.
+Undoubtedly, this award-winning facility will inspire many more generations of Iowa State students.